Now Enrolling Sites

 35%

-Baseline documentation completeness across the nine ANCC key elements — before standardization.
+Baseline documentation completeness across the ANCC EDP criteria — before standardization.
 After implementing the ANCC framework, completeness improved to 100% (p < .001).

 Harding, Sipe, Whalen, & Almeida (2018).
 Journal for Nurses in Professional Development, 34(6), E1–E7.

-The ANCC accreditation program provides an evidence-based educational design process for continuing education.
-This consortium adapts those nine key elements from the context of continuing education and applies them to professional registered nurse remedial education — creating a standardized, structured approach to every remediation event.
+The ANCC NCPD accreditation program provides an evidence-based educational design process for continuing professional development.
+This consortium adapts the seven EDP criteria from continuing education and applies them to professional registered nurse remedial education — creating a standardized, structured approach to every remediation event.

 Just Culture Foundation